buechler314/buechler314.github.io/_pages/about.md

   - image_path: /assets/images/head_shot_full.jpg
     alt: "headshot"
     title: "About me"
-    excerpt: 'I am currently a PhD Candidate at Stanford in the Mechanical Engineering department...
+    excerpt: '(Page under construction...)
+I am currently a 5th year PhD Candidate in Stanford's Mechanical Engineering department...<br>

-    New paragraph.'
+    From 2020 to 2023 I was a graduate student intern at the National Renewable Energy Laboratory...<br>

+    Before that, I received my bachelor's in Mechanical Engineering from the University of Michigan, Ann Arbor.'
 ---

 {% include feature_row id="feature_row" type="left" %}